 Western Civilization II: 1648 to the Present

-The Western Civ II exam covers European history from the mid-seventeenth century through the post-Second World War period.
+The Western Civilization II exam covers European history from the mid-17th century through the post-Second World War period.

 Knowledge and Skills Required